 Skip to main content

 Where are your children seated when you take the family to dinner or a movie?
-Many drivers attempt to adhere to safety beliefs and guidelines with children buckled in the vehicle’s rear seat.
-Unfortunately, this might be more dangerous than the front seat, especially if you’re driving one of the most unsafe SUVs for rear-seat passengers.
+Many drivers attempt to adhere to car safety beliefs and guidelines with children buckled in the vehicle’s rear seat.
+Unfortunately, this might be more dangerous than the front seats, especially if you’re driving potentially one of the most unsafe SUVs for rear-seat passengers.

-How do we know rear-seat passengers are unsafe in some SUVs?
+How do we know rear-seat passengers might be unsafe in some SUVs?

-The IIHS recently developed a new aspect to its front, moderate overlap test in which a crash-test dummy is placed in the rear seat.
-This new IIHS rear-seat crash test uses a dummy the size of a 12-year-old child.
+The Insurance Institute for Highway Safety (IIHS) recently updated an aspect of its moderate overlap front test in which a crash-test dummy is placed in the rear seat.
+This new IIHS rear-seat crash test uses a dummy the size of a 12-year-old.
 Some of the results are alarming.

-In general, these new crash test results show that people in the rear seat are 46% more at risk of a fatal injury than those in the front seat.
-This is certainly troublesome for parents because this is where children are seated.
+In general, these new crash test results show that people in the rear seats are 46% more at risk of a fatal injury than those in the front seats.
+That’s troublesome for parents because children sit in the back.

 Should rear passengers benefit from the same safety restraints as front-seat occupants?

-Many would think the answer is obviously, “yes” and wonder why rear-seat passengers aren’t offered the same restraints as those in the front.
-Since first adopting front crash tests, the focus has been on making the front passenger compartment as safe as possible.
+Many would think the answer is obviously yes and wonder why rear-seat passengers aren’t offered the same restraints as those in the front.
+Since adopting front crash tests, the focus has been on making the front passenger compartment as safe as possible.

 Before crumple zones, airbags, and advanced seat belts were developed, rear passengers were much less likely to be injured in a crash.
 Now the script has flipped, and front passengers are much safer.